• Skip to main content

 It can taste differently depending on how it is prepared.
 That’s what makes this recipe so great; the lamb is extremely rich and juicy because it has time to simmer and absorb the sauce and spices, making it one super tasty dish.

-Lamb meat is very nutrient-dense and 100g contains zero carbs and 25g of protein.
+Lamb meat is very nutrient-dense, and 100g contains zero carbs and 25g of protein.
 It also contains healthy fats that really help you feel full on a low carb diet.
-It has higher omega-3 content than most meat and is also very rich in iron.
+It has a higher omega-3 content than most meat and is also very rich in iron.

-The best part of a lamb to use for stewing and braising is the shoulder.
-Not only is this part more affordable than the others, but it becomes very moist and tender after stewing and it soaks up all the rich and wonderful flavors.
+The best part of a lamb for stewing and braising is the shoulder.
+Not only is this part more affordable than the others, but it becomes very moist and tender after stewing and soaks up all the rich and wonderful flavors.

-• Stew lamb: By far the best cut for stewing or curry dishes.
-My local grocery store carries stew lamb but another option might be a butcher or meat market near you.
+• Stew lamb is by far the best cut for stewing or curry dishes.
+My local grocery store carries stew lamb, but another option might be a butcher or meat market near you.

 • Vegetables: I use just a bit of red and yellow bell peppers, onions, spinach, and garlic.

 • Spices: Curry, smoked paprika, cayenne pepper, cinnamon powder, bouillon powder (beef flavor), ginger, and salt.
-Most of these spices shouldn’t be substituted because they each give a unique flavor that when combined, present a powerful rich blend that curries are known for.
-Bouillon powder and cayenne pepper are the only two that can be substituted or left out entirely depending on your preference.
+Most of these spices shouldn’t be substituted because they each give a unique flavor that, when combined, presents a powerful, rich blend that curries are known for.
+Bouillon powder and cayenne pepper are the only two that can be substituted or left out entirely, depending on your preference.

 • Olive oil: Just a bit to saute the onions, garlic, ginger, and lamb meat.